1947 flying disc craze: Balloons

 The Navy announced it had conducted a test, releasing a helium balloon carrying a tin-foil screen over Stone Mountain, Georgia.
 As anticipated, local newspapers received disc reports.

 Leroy Leach of Dover, Ohio reported discovering a balloon with foil on his farm.

 On July 10, a local army recruiter was photographed with a shattered kite and balloon that had been recovered from Bakersfield.

 In Lima, Ohio, a cardboard disc attached to a balloon was recovered by Julian Faccenda, workers at a local factory took credit for the device.
 Original disc witness Kenneth Arnold flatly denied that the objects he saw could have been balloons.

-The Wisconsin Civil Air Patrol announced it has ceased its aerial search for discs.
+The Wisconsin Civil Air Patrol announced it had ceased its aerial search for discs.

 In Barstow, California, one columnist observed that reporting on discs might jeopardize national security: "If these 'flying discs' are enemy experimental dummy bombs or rockets, we have given the enemy valuable information.
 We have published the exact location, time, etc. This would make excellent data for enemy agents."
 Walter Winchell speculated that, despite official denials, the disc reports likely stemmed from secret Navy flying wing aircraft.